jobjo/popper/README.md

 High-level features of Popper include:

 - A uniform API for defining regular unit- and property-based tests.
-- Embedded shrinking — invariants that were used when constructing samples for property-based tests are always respected.
+- Embedded shrinking — invariants used when constructing samples for property-based tests are always respected.
 - Compositional design — tests may be bundled and nested arbitrarily.
 - Ships with a `ppx` for automatically deriving *comparator* and *sample* functions for custom data types.
 - Deterministic (and reproducible) results.
-- Colorful output (cred goes to [Alcotest](https://github.com/mirage/alcotest), couldn't resist some inspiration here).
+- Colorful output (cred goes to [Alcotest](https://github.com/mirage/alcotest), couldn't resist some inspiration).
-- Support for line-number reporting, timing information and logging.
+- Support for line-number reporting, timing and logging.

 ## Contributing